selectstriker2/selectstriker2.github.io/adventures/Changing Sails.md

 ## Changing Sails

 ### Galleons Galore
 The winds of fortune are blowing in the City of Sails.
-The Church of Zilchus has called a grand feast to celebrate a recent trade agreement with .
+The Church of Zilchus has called a grand feast to celebrate a recent trade agreement with the city of Verbobonc.
 The party is asked to help escort the foreign dignitary during her stay in Dyvers
 APL 2-6

 ### Red Flags